chadbaldwin/chadbaldwin.github.io/books.md

 * "Blog" - chose to work on or write a blog instead of reading
 * "Class" - attended an online training class
 * "Study" - chose to study for some sort of certification exam
+* "Exam" - took a certification exam, so the day was spent prepping

 | ###  |  Jan  | Feb  | Mar  | Apr  | May  | Jun  | Jul  | Aug  | Sep  | Oct  | Nov  | Dec  |
 | :--: | :---: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |